clux/js-talk-cisco/TALK.md

 typeof NaN // NaN inherits from Number
 ```

-so as ridiculous as this is, it is at least consistent
+so as ridiculous as this is, it is at least consistent.

 ### RegExp
 Regular expressions are actually very good in JS and every RegEx instance has a `test` method that takes a string.